IMPROVING ACCESS TO HIV MEDICINES

 - Investment in healthcare and community capacity building activities which foster more effective healthcare service provision

-38 million people are eligible for ART under the ‘Treat All’ approach advocated by the World Health Organization (WHO) 2016 guidelines.
-As of 2019 however, only around 67% of all PLHIV are accessing treatment.
+38 million people are eligible for ART under the ‘Treat All’ approach advocated by the World Health Organization (WHO) 2016 guidelines1.
+As of 2019 however, only around 67% of all PLHIV are accessing treatment2.
 Scaling up access to treatment and ensuring that all PLHIV have access to HIV medicines is a crucial part of the global response to the epidemic.
-Not only does sustained access to ART lead to better medical and psycho-social outcomes for PLHIV, there is now a growing body of evidence that shows that effective ART can act as a robust prevention (Treatment as Prevention [TasP]) method and may help halt the progression of the HIV epidemic.
+Not only does sustained access to ART lead to better medical and psycho-social outcomes for PLHIV, there is now a growing body of evidence that shows that effective ART can act as a robust prevention (Treatment as Prevention [TasP]) method and may help halt the progression of the HIV epidemic3.